 At Sustainable Futures we’re committed to ensuring students are provided with nutritious meals across the school day.
-We participate in the National School Breakfast and Lunch program, and have partnered with WT Cafe to provide all students with a free, healthy, and fresh breakfast and lunch daily and supper on Mondays, Tuesdays, and Thursdays.
+We participate in the National School Breakfast and Lunch program, and have partnered with Top Spanish to provide all students with a free, healthy, and fresh breakfast, lunch daily, and snack daily.

 Sustainable Futures places emphasis on the physical and mental health of all students.
 Our building is conveniently located just two blocks from Malcolm X Park and we have an on-site basketball court, table tennis set up, and a patio.
 These conveniences allow for our students to be physically active daily and to take small brain breaks across the day as they negotiate their own pace through our competency-based academic program.